Elie-A-98/yeager-dapp/README.md

 ***I used [chain link](https://faucets.chain.link/sepolia) and [google faucet](https://cloud.google.com/application/web3/faucet/ethereum/sepolia) to get free sepolia ETH***

 ---

-The frontend is deployed to a subdomain [http://yeager.elie-atamech.com](http://yeager.elie-atamech.com)

 You can add `/en/` or `/fr` or `/it` ad the end of the url to set the language